 6. Enjoy!
-The extended network shares the same SSID (network name) and password as those of your host network.
+The extended network shares the same wireless password as that of your host network, but may have different network name if you have customized it during the configuration.

 2. 2.
-3. Access Point Mode
+4. Access Point Mode

 This mode transforms your existing wired network to a wireless network.